pirafrank/workspace/README.md

 ## License

-Many of the files and scripts in the `bin` folder come from some other repos of mine.
-Although those repositories are publicly available on GitHub, I am going to continue to maintain them in `dotfiles`.
-These file will get the same license they had (GNU GPL v3).
+Many of the files and scripts in the `bin` folder come from some other repos of mine and here are gathered.
+Although those repositories are publicly available on GitHub, I am going to only maintain them in this repo.

-All the rest is given away for free, as-is and with NO WARRANTY.
+Code in this repo is given away for free, as-is and with NO WARRANTY as per the MIT license.

-By the way, if something really blows your mind, I'll be happy if you cite me.
+By the way, if something really blows your mind, I'll be happy if you get in touch with me.
+I always appreciated feedback!

 Enjoy!